Courseiva

 PAS-C01 Operations and Maintenance Practice Question

 A company runs a web application on Amazon ECS with Fargate launch type.
 The application's memory utilization spikes periodically, causing tasks to be killed.
 The operations team wants to automatically scale the service based on memory usage.
-Which THREE steps are necessary to implement this?
+Which TWO steps are necessary to implement this?

 Answer choices